angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 in the pile somewhere to pair with a Lotus Petal to enable {U}{U} under a Moon Effect but you also want to be insulated against Chalice on 2 or a Pyroblast so a Cavern is a decent choice to include.
 Beyond this simply, having 3 mana sources enables you to beat Trinisphere.
-You could also look to utilise cyclers and LED to ignore all of it and just try to jam Oracle that way.
+You could also look to utilize cyclers and LED to ignore all of it and just try to jam Oracle that way.
 No matter what you choose you might also want to execute it faster rather than slower as Rabblemaster presents a fast clock if they have it (getting you dead in 3 turns